 I bemoaned on Facebook perhaps two weeks ago that I wasn’t ready for Christmas.
 More specifically, that it still seemed too early for department stores to be decked out in Christmas-y color.
 A 30-foot artificial Christmas tree in a shopping mall atrium next to a real, year-round palm tree…and Halloween (at the time my comment was posted) was barely two weeks old?!
 Shudder.

 But temperatures have been getting cold – a few days last week were Chicago-esque, almost.
 I called my parents a week ago and heard my dad listening to Christmas music in the background.
 The weather – and dad’s “muzak” choices – cold-cocked me into reality: Christmas is less than a month away.
 And for that matter, Thanksgiving is tomorrow!
 The next four weeks will seemingly pass in the blink of an eye, but it is a given that even down here, at least one of those weekends will be spent re-watching one of the same old holiday movies that I’ve no doubt seen two dozen times already.

 Here, Loyal Reader, for curiosity and for what I hope will prompt a fun discussion, are my top ten favorite holiday movies.

 Top Ten Holiday Movies

-While you’re likely scratching your head over a few of my choices (I’m sure I’ll get flamed for my #9 pick, if nothing else), why not comment with your own list?
-I’d love to get a good discussion going here.
-I’ll have more Mexico-themed blog entries up soon enough; in the meantime, let’s talk holiday movies!
+While you’re likely scratching your head over a few of my choices (I am sure I’ll get flamed for my #9 pick, if nothing else), why not comment with your own list?
+I would love to get a good discussion going here.
+I will have more Mexico-themed blog entries up soon enough; in the meantime, let’s talk holiday movies!